Western bumble bee (Bombus occidentalis)

 Enhancing Habitat for the Western Bumble Bee in the Olympic National Forest

 WDFW partners with the U.S. Fish and Wildlife Service (USFWS), the U.S. Forest Service, and the Xerces Society to enhance habitat and help conserve the western bumble bee in the Olympic National Forest.
 Watch this short video produced in 2021 by the USFWS Washington Ecological Services Office and learn more about these important efforts aimed at benefitting this critical species and other pollinators.
-Audio Described version is available here
+An Audio Described version of the video is available online.

 Resources